**NEW** Grad Students: Enroll in our Evening Thesis Writing Group starting this fall! More info here.

 The Writing Centre provides one-on-one tutorials, and sessions last for about 45 minutes.
 Our tutors can help students at every stage of the writing process.
+They can help with brainstorming, revisions, style, and more.
 We ask students to please print off a copy of the paper prior to the session.

 To Make Appointments

 To book an appointment, please email Diane Ennis: email@example.com.